Diagnose cloud computers

 View diagnostic reports

-After you start a diagnosis, you can view its history, including the diagnostic scenario, execution status, and results.
-The report details include the solution and other information about the diagnosis and the cloud computer.
+After you start a diagnosis, view its history, including the diagnostic scenario, execution status, and results.
+The report includes solutions and basic information about the diagnosis and the cloud computer.

-1. Log on to the Elastic Desktop Service Enterprise console.
+1. Log on to the EDS enterprise console.

-2. In the left-side navigation pane, choose Resources > Cloud Computers.
+2. In the left-side navigation pane, choose Resource Management > Cloud Computers.

 3. In the top navigation bar, select a region.

-4. On the Cloud Computers page, click the cloud computer ID and select the Diagnosis tab.
+4. On the Cloud Computers page, click the ID of the target cloud computer, and then select the Diagnosis tab.

-5. On the Diagnosis tab, click a report ID in the report ID column to view the detailed report.
+5. On the Diagnosis tab, click the ID of the desired report in the Report ID column to view its details.